AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-remove-folder-permissions.md

 ## Examples {#section-04390f0ec7cc460cb5d34d518e33e7a5}

-This code sample removes permissions from a folder and its sub-folders.
-Set `updateChildren` to `false` if you need to remove permissions from the parent folder only.
+This code sample removes permissions from a folder and its subfolders.
+Set `updateChildren` to `false` to remove permissions from the parent folder only.

 **Request**